Originally published: Oct 09, 2013

 Discussing Design, a blog focused on how to lead critiques, is co-written by Adam Connor and Aaron Irizzary.
 Adam is an experience design director at Mad*Pow and is also a renowned artist, illustrator, and digital designer.
 PS: He’s @adamconnor on Twitter.

-Have you incorporated meaningful critiques into your design process?
+How do you ensure that your critiques are constructive?
 Share them with us at the UIE Brain Sparks blog.

 Read related articles: